dodosaurus/endurance-legends/README.md

 ## TODO

 PRIO
-- [ ] when user is deleted, and cookie is still stored in client, it do not get reseted
+- [ ] add progress bar on dashboard
+- [ ] add some version, build number identifier in some small/hidden component to track releasees
 - [ ] add new user bonus notification when new user joins (toast notification) - inform that only last 7 days of activites were counted in
 - introduce toast notification system to make system more intuitive
 - [ ] taking in consideration other activity types and think about the coins earnings (calories may be good)